 How We Got Started

-There is a lot of information out there about this fun activity but basically, you sign up on their website.
-It’s free but they do have a $30 a year premium membership you can purchase.
-Which gets you even more cache’s in your area.
+There is a lot of information out there about this fun activity, but basically, you sign up on their website.
+It’s free, but they do have a $30-a-year premium membership you can purchase.
+Which gets you even more caches in your area.
 You can download their free app on all phones and enter your current location and search.
 Try it … just for fun, to see how many caches are in your area!
-Chose any geocache from the list and to get information on that cache.
-If you want to search for it, you would enter into your GPS device the location coordinates and your handheld GPS (or phone) will lead you to the cache.
-Our family likes the medium, large or extra-large caches.
+Chose any geocache from the list and get information on that cache.
+If you want to search for it, you would enter into your GPS device the location coordinates, and your handheld GPS (or phone) will lead you to the cache.
+Our family likes medium, large or extra-large caches.
 These are typically Tupperware containers or ammo boxes full of “stuff” If you take something, the rule is to put something inside.
 There is always a logbook to sign and date, and make sure you “log our find” so the owner of the cache knows who was there.
-You physically sign the book, but you then log your find electronically on-line.
+You physically sign the book and then log your find electronically online.

 What Are Trackables?

 aka: “Travel Bugs” A trackable is a sort of physical geocaching “game piece.”
 You will often find them in geocaches.
 Each Trackable is etched with a unique code that can be used to log its movements on Geocaching.com as it travels in the real world.
 Some of these items have traveled hundreds of thousands of miles thanks to geocachers who move them from cache to cache!

 They can be coins, dog tag types, or connected to a particular item like a key chain, small stuffed animal, etc. These are our favorites.
 Because we traveled so much in the military, we loved to take them from one state and move them to another.